SzymonRedzina/SzymonRedzina/README.md

 💻 I'm passionate about developing both backend and frontend for web applications.

-🌱 Currently learning Java and its frameworks, especially Spring Boot.
+🌱 Currently learning Angular, Java and its frameworks, especially Spring Boot.

 🎓 I'm a high school student specializing in software development.